Traditional Delta architecture

-Traditions and Rhythm of Life
+Traditions and the rhythm of life

 Life follows seasonal cycles: fishing bans, harvests, bird migrations, and religious holidays.
 Time moves slower here, structured by nature rather than schedules.